niilolehtonen/Musiikin-arvostelu-sovellus/README.md

 # ReviewMusic

-The application allows users to review music on their internet browser.
-This application has been developed for the 'Database Application Project' -course as part of my bachelor's degree in University of Helsinki.
+This application allows users to review music on their internet browser.
+The application has been developed for the 'Database Application Project' -course as a part of my bachelor's degree in University of Helsinki.

 Link to the application: https://tsoha-reviewmusic.fly.dev/